singapore vegan travel guide

 Chicken Rice at The Kind Bowl -Singapore vegan travel

-Vegan Chicken Rice at The Kind Bowl Singapore.
+Vegan Chicken Rice at The Kind Bowl.

-The term ‘vegetarian’ is understood, and due to the Indian population in Singapore, there’s many vegetarian restaurants.
+We live in Helsinki and have travelled to many major European capitals, where it seems like veganism is going mainstream now, but that’s not the case in Singapore.
+‘Vegetarian’ is widely understood, and due to the Indian population in Singapore, there’s many vegetarian restaurants.
 There are several Chinese vegetarian hawker stalls too, but these may be difficult to find if you don’t understand Chinese – and you’d need to communicate the need for dairy/egg free food.

 I noticed that some items marked plant based might actually have milk, egg, or fish/oyster sauce.
 So don’t trust the labelling either.
 It’s best to ask the staff, especially if you have allergies to seafood.
 Luckily, we have resources..